skafdan/skafdanwebsite/content/posts/user-systemd-service.md

 Creating your own systemd services.

-I recently created a discord bot and was sick of putting it online each time my friends tried to use it.
-As most linux distributions come with `systemd` I decided to learn how to use it and solve my problem of forgetting to put the bot online each time.
+I recently created a discord bot, and constantly starting it manually was frustrating.
+As most linux distributions come with Systemd, I decided to use this opportunity to learn to create custom services and solve my problem.

 Though this blog post refers to a python script you can use it with any script or program of your choice.